-The main mechanism for community participation is the public consultation process in accordance with the Spanish Law of Mines, the Law of Environmental Impact and specific regulations related to land restoration and residuals management.
+The main mechanism for community participation is during the permitting processes' public consultation periods in the Spanish Mine Act.
 The Regional Administration does not play a strong role in managing social issues, as they only manage general technical issues in order to make the companies comply with requirements.
 There have, however, been efforts to increase transparency recently in legislation, the most recent being in 2017, with the approval of the Regional Strategy of Mineral Resources.
-Most notably, the system warrants that the mining companies must establish at the beginning of their activity in order to ensure the correct restoration at the end of the mining works is currently being improved in order to avoid the use of public money and to raise awareness within mining companies about their environmental responsibilities.
+Most notably, the system warrants that the mining companies must establish at the beginning of their activity in order to ensure the correct restoration at the end of the mining works has been improved.
 Mine closure is important and rehabilitation plans are compulsory.
 The procedure includes public consultation periods, so municipalities have the opportunity to intervene.
 There are also soft law measures companies have taken to increase transparency.
 For example, some companies have implemented the System of Sustainable Mining Management (UNE 22470 and 22480) voluntarily.